eddayyy/WeatherFul-Bot/README.md

 ## Usage

-Simply follow Weatherful Bot on Twitter to get the weather updates.
-Future features will include the ability to request weather updates for your city via mentions.
+To receive weather updates for Fullerton, simply follow Weatherful Bot on Twitter.
+Future features will include the ability to request Fullerton-specific weather updates via mentions.

 ## Data Protection and Compliance